tmuxinator/tmuxinator/README.md

       focused_pane: 2 # Focus the last pane
 ```

-When using named panes, you may specify a pane by it's name.
+When using named panes, you may specify a pane by its name.

 ```yaml
 windows: